Set up your segments

 Contact list membership: show a contact in your HubSpot database certain content dependent on whether or not they're a member of one of your HubSpot lists.

-- Lifecycle Stage: This will look at the lifecycle stage property of a contact in your HubSpot database and display the relevant content based on the value of this field.
+- Contact lifecycle stage: this will look at the lifecycle stage property of a contact in your HubSpot database and display the relevant content based on the value of this field.

 Once you have segmented your contacts but before you begin creating smart content, you’ll be given your options on what type of smart content you can create.
 Keep in mind that you can only pick one option for each module that has smart content.